publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptR/m__us_usc_t42_s280i–1.md

     The Secretary shall, subject to the availability of appropriations, establish and evaluate activities to—

-        (1) provide information and education on autism spectrum disorder and other developmental disabilities to increase public awareness of developmental milestones;
+        (1) provide culturally competent information and education on autism spectrum disorder and other developmental disabilities to increase public awareness of developmental milestones;

         (2) promote research into the development and validation of reliable screening tools for autism spectrum disorder and other developmental disabilities and disseminate information regarding those screening tools;